jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 As you can see, it's super easy!
 If you did not call `save_artifact`, you need to provide the `artifact_id` and `token`.
-`FinetunerExecutor` will automatically pull your model from the cloud storage to the container.
+`FinetunerExecutor` will automatically pull your model from the Jina AI Cloud to the container.

 On the other hand,
 if you have saved artifact locally,